About the International Society for Prenatal and Perinatal Psycholoy and Medicine e.V. (ISPPM)

 Re-establishment of the „International organisation for Pre- und Perinatal Psychology and Medicine e.V.“ as a non-profit association

-Since 2019 – Amara Eckert, Germany.
-Reinforcing the international networking
+Since 2019 – Amara Eckert, Germany: Reinforcing international networking.

-1976 – 1983 Sepp Schindler, Salzburg, Austria.
-Assistance of empirical work on prenatal psychology and connection to psychoanalysis
+1976 – 1983 Sepp Schindler, Salzburg, Austria: Advancement of empirical work on prenatal psychology and connection to psychoanalysis